Mother holding young daughter outside in garden, next to Father with son on his back.

 • Recommendations from service providers with suggestions for services you might need in the future

-• A copy of your most recent statement from Leap in! which shows how your budget has been spent
+• A copy of your most recent statement from Leap in! (or other plan manager), which shows how your budget has been spent

 • The Leap in! app can help you organise all these documents in one place.
 Simply upload all your documents to the Documents section of the app for easy access on your phone, tablet or laptop at your plan meeting.